jbenner-radham/writing-manpages-with-mandoc/content/basics-of-manpage-authoring/README.md

 A Minimal Mdoc Document
 -----------------------
+The **mdoc** markup language for the most part consists of lines which begin with a dot prefixed macro followed by a space and then the line text.
 Here we'll be going over the structure of a minimal mdoc manual as seen below.

 ```mdoc
 .Dd June 5, 2016